-^{ &}lt;u>ALL of the 04.13 Additional Insured Endorsements will NOT (1) provide broader coverage or (2) pay higher limits than required by the written Contract or Agreement!
+- 3- Automatic forms require a specific "written contract or agreement" to trigger policy coverage! - 4- ALL of the 04.13 & 12.19 Additional Insured Endorsements will NOT (1) provide broader coverage or (2) pay higher limits than required by the written Contract or Agreement!
 The Contract must explicitly require the limits and extent of coverage or there is NO coverage even if the policy would otherwise provide the coverage!
+No clear Contract requirement = NO COVERAGE!